yousefelassal/quote-cron/README.md

 > Don't cry because it's over.
 Smile because it happened.

 > I am building a fire, and everyday I train, I add more fuel.
 At just the right moment, I light the match.

+> Most people never run far enough on their first wind to find out they've got a second.